-Pass a few Sherpa hamlets; getting the magnificent view of Mount Gaurishankar is wonderful.
-From the ridge at the top we trek towards the Rolwaling valley where the trail becomes rockier and beautiful pine forest become more apparent.
-Descending the river of Rolwaling, we get to the camping site.
+Passing a few Sherpa hamlets, getting the magnificent view of Mount Gaurishankar is wonderful.
+From the ridge at the top, we trek towards the Rolwaling valley, where the trail becomes rockier and the beautiful pine forest becomes more apparent.
+Descending the river Rolwaling, we get to the camping site.

 6. Day Six – Beding (3690m) – (Approx 4 hour trek)

 Taking an uphill trail through a variety of plants and rhododendron forests, we continue the trek via the Rolwaling stream deeper into the valley till the confluence of the river Gaurishankar.
 Ascending up and over a relatively flat trail, we get to Beding.

 We rest at Beding today to acclimate to the high altitude, with side trips to Lha Dengka (4030m).

 8. Day Eight – To Na Gaon (4180m) – (Approx 5 hour trek)

 The day’s trek begins with a relatively easy walk along the northern bank of the Rolwaling River.
 Passing the summer hamlet of Beding, peaks of more than 6000m begin to appear on the eastern horizon.
 Passing the believably meditation place of Guru Padma Sambhava, we reach the summer hamlet of Na, apparently with the touch of high mountain potato fields.

 9. Day Nine – To Kabuk (4561m) – (Approx 5 hour trek)

 The day’s trek begins along the southern bank of the river, following a shallow stream where we cross at Sangma and up moraines to reach its terminal, where we camp for the night in Kabuk.
 Tsoboje (6,689m) and Dragker-Go (6,793m) are visible from the camp.